Agricultural and Technology Education

 The Teaching Option permits a student to choose a balanced program among agricultural economics, agricultural mechanics, animal & range sciences, land resources/precision agriculture and plant & soil sciences, while also gaining teaching and presentation skills.
 Students preparing to teach spend 14 weeks in an approved high school agriculture department as teaching candidates during the last semester of study.
 Graduates are eligible to receive a Montana Class Two (standard) teaching license which permits them to teach in middle and high schools.
 This licensure is recognized in most other states throughout the U.S.

-Students may pursue a teaching minor in a variety of disciplines that provides them with additional employment opportunities.
+Students may pursue a teaching minor in a variety of disciplines that provide them with additional employment opportunities.

 Admission to the Teacher Education Program